 Employers must calculate the employees' tax deductible from any amount received by or accrued to the employee during the year from any gain made from the disposal of any qualifying equity share or any right or interest in a qualifying equity share, in the same manner as tax on an annual payment (bonus).

-The income must reflect under code 3717 on the certificate.
+• Reflect under code 3717 on the certificate.

 12.2 VESTING OF EQUITY INSTRUMENTS